 Our company can help with applying for a Sponsor Licence.
 The process is heavily based on submitting the right documents about the Sponsor (the company).
 The documents themselves are quire logical, every active and genuine company in the UK would have most of them or can request them from the relevant authorities.
 However, the main problem the companies find (and while their applications end up being refused) is not the documents but the details on the documents and especially, the format of the documents.

-We have various service packages for employers, from a Licence application to compliance while holding a licence, you can find more on Fees page.
+We have various service packages for employers, from a Licence application to compliance while holding a licence.